 - The app should include use cases that employees find truly practical.

 - Content should be automatically personalized based on the individual user profile (location, business unit, job description, etc.).

 - Your app should feature push notifications, a necessity for enabling real-time communication and cutting through the noise.
-Employers have seen a level of activation 3x greater when news is “pushed.”
+Employers have seen a level of activation three times greater when news is “pushed.”

 Technology enables the digital workplace.
 But depending on your industry and business needs, the tools needed to support it will vary.
 The key is to adopt the right tools that enable your employees to do their work.